koodaamo/httpreverse/README.rst

         body: {"size": $roomsize, "customers": $customers}
         type: application/json

-The context would then have to include both the room size and occupants:
+The context would then have to include both the room size and occupants, ie.
 ``{"roomsize":"double", "customers":["John Doe", "Jane Doe"]}``.

-Consult the YAML documentation for what kind of data structures are possible to express.
+Consult the YAML documentation for more on what kind of data structures are possible to express.

-If the request body is given and includes either 'json' or 'xml', the request body data structure can be converted into JSON or XML after parametrization.
+**Recommended API operations spec generation and use**

+Typically, when using httpreverse to e.g. make http requests using whatever http client you have, you might want to first run just the  Jinja expansion first and parse the resulting YAML string.
+Then, apply the request/response templates for the operations you expect to be using (or maybe all of them).
+Keep a copy of the the result.
+Finally, for each HTTP request, just parametrize the API operation being used and fire away!